ASalad42/Terraform/README.md

 ### Creating terraform script
 - create main.tf file
-- who is cloud provider and region > terraform init
+- detail who is the cloud provider and region > then `terraform init`
-- `terraform init`
-- create block of code to launch ec2 server
+- Aim: create block of code to launch ec2 server

 ```
 # who is the cloud provider